pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 ### High availability of TiDB service

+#### Use affinity to schedule pods

-High availability at other levels (such as rack, zone, region) is guaranteed by Affinity's `PodAntiAffinity`. `PodAntiAffinity` can avoid the situation where different instances of the same component are deployed on the same physical topology node.
+`PodAntiAffinity` can avoid the situation where different instances of the same component are deployed on the same physical topology node.
 In this way, disaster recovery is achieved.
 Detailed user guide for Affinity: [Affinity & AntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).

 The following is an example of a typical service high availability setup: